PopovicAna/Dynamic-Network-Visualisation/README.md

 analysing patterns in illicit drug markets to provide insights in line with an intelligence-led policing approach.
-The app has a dashboard layout with sections for viewing and optimising data, building network graphs and conducting regarding relational, temporal, spatial and other quantitative analyses.
+The app has a dashboard layout with sections for viewing and optimising data, building network graphs and conducting relational, temporal, spatial and other quantitative analyses.

 ## Table of contents